University of Technology Sarawak

 The University of Technology Sarawak (UTS) is a Malaysian private university and state government-linked university as it is wholly owned by Yayasan Sarawak located in Sibu, Sarawak.

 It operates at two campuses as of now: main campus at Sungai Merah, Sibu and Laila Taib Campus at Mukah.
+Additionally, the university also has a marketing centre at Kuching.

 History

 The university was established on 1 April 2013 as "University College of Technology Sarawak" (UCTS).
 It is the first university in Sarawak owned by the state government.
 The university is considered as one of the newest and latest university in Malaysia and recognised as the only TVET university in Sarawak with the aim of producing highly educated and skilled professionals for new and rapidly developing industries.
 UTS held its inaugural convocation on 8 October 2016 with 100 graduates.
 During the occasion, UTS announced its first chancellor, the Governor of Sarawak, Tun Pehin Sri Abdul Taib Mahmud.

 2021 to present

 In January 2021, the university become wholly owned by Yayasan Sarawak, the statutory body under the government of Sarawak.
 In May 2021, UTS was named as one of the seven most beautiful campuses in Malaysia by a high society magazine, Tatler Malaysia.

 The university college was then upgraded into a full-fledged university as "University of Technology Sarawak" on 10 November 2021 by the Malaysian Ministry of Higher Education.
 Sarawak's Premier, Abang Abdul Rahman Zohari Abang Openg was appointed as the first Pro-Chancellor after the university received its full-fledged university status.

 On 12 June 2024, Head of State Tun Pehin Sri Dr Wan Junaidi Tuanku Jaafar has been appointed as the second chancellor replacing the previous chancellor, Tun Pehin Sri Abdul Taib Mahmud.